emaphp/backbone.async/README.md

  * model: The model instance.
  * options: The options provided.

 The *before:save* event handler also includes an additional property named *attrs* with the attributes being saved.
-All *after* event handlers receive the exact same object provided to the fulfilled and rejection callbacks plus a *success* argument.
+All *after:event* handlers receive the exact same object provided to the fulfilled and rejection callbacks plus a *success* argument.

 <br/>
 ###License

-Licensed under the MIT license.
+This library is distributed under the terms of the MIT license.